 A: For each of the share’s 12 weeks, the kids receive their very own “kids’ sized” box of veggies (about half the size & volume of our regular weekly Farm Share box).

 Each week’s share is themed around a vegetable or cooking technique (for example one week the theme might be “broccoli and cauliflower” and another week might be “cooking vegetables for breakfast”).
-Along with the veggies comes a weekly e-newsletter with recipes (plus fun tips and activities), a checklist of the week’s vegetables, and a surprise gift (such as a cooking utensil or a notebook or stickers).
+Along with the veggies comes a weekly e-newsletter with recipes (plus fun tips and activities), and a surprise gift (such as a cooking utensil or a seed-kit).
 And, of course, there are our tasty vegetables, enough to make two or three of the week’s recipes.

-Each Kids’ CSA member is also invited to join us at the farm for a hands-on harvest day at our annual Old-Fashioned Carrot Pull in November, details forthcoming!
+All Kids’ Share members are invited (with their whole family!) to join us at the farm for a hands-on harvest day at our annual Old-Fashioned Carrot Pull in November.

 Q: Why do you offer a Kids’ Share?